Discovering...

 2nd class

 A scenic journey through Morocco's agricultural heartland linking the Atlantic coast to the ancient imperial cities of Meknes and Fes.
-After passing through Rabat and Kenitra, the train climbs through rolling hills and cork oak forests into the Saiss plain.
-The approach to Meknes offers views of olive groves, and the final stretch to Fes reveals the dramatic setting of the ancient medina in its valley bowl.
-Consider breaking the journey with a stop in Meknes to visit the grandiose Bab Mansour gate and the Royal Stables.
+After Rabat and Kenitra, the train climbs through rolling hills and cork oak forests into the Saiss plain.
+The approach to Meknes offers olive grove panoramas, and the final stretch to Fes reveals the ancient medina settled into its valley.
+Consider breaking the trip with a stop in Meknes to see the grandiose Bab Mansour gate and the Royal Stables.

-Tip: The Fes train station is about 3 km from the medina.
-Take a petit taxi (from 15 MAD) or bus to Bab Boujloud.
-First class is recommended for this longer journey for the comfort and space.
+Tip: The Fes station is about 3 km from the medina.
+A petit taxi costs from 15 MAD to Bab Boujloud.
+First class is recommended for this longer journey -- you'll appreciate the reserved seat and space.

 from 195 MAD